If you still believe that ISPs aren't interested in tracking your Internet connection, we, unfortunately, will have to disappoint you.

 That is called ISP content discrimination.

-You may also notice that you started to see a lot of targeted display ads while surfing the Internet (chances are your ISP sold your activity logs to marketers).
+You may also notice that you started to see a lot of targeted display ads while surfing the Internet (your ISP might have sold your activity logs to marketers).

-To stop ISP tracking and hide your browsing habits, you have to use tools that will encrypt your online traffic and mask your digital identity.
+To block ISP tracking and finally hide online activity from your ISP, you have to use tools that will encrypt your online traffic and mask your digital identity.

 Here are some of the best tools to do that: